Are you in conflict or collaboration?

 Belonging

 I have always had a sense of belonging as “home” - so much so that in the depths of my trauma I can remember crying out “I just want to go home”...
 I resonate with the theory and practise that highlights the importance of our generations past.
-Of both the...Read More
+Of both the wounds and the triumphs that we may carry in our DNA.
+I think it can become easy to dismiss inherited traits, propensities, physiological memories, and...Read More

 One of Those Days

 Today was one of those days.
 One of those days where I have been overcome with feelings of “failure”.
 Of “not good enough”, of “the mum not coping”, and a day of self judgment that radiates into behaviours that leave me ashamed of who I am.
-Yet, at the same...Read More
+Yet, at the same time I know that these feelings of shame and of self belittlement come from a place where never before has it been okay not to...Read More

 Faith